Sixth Street Specialty Lending, (TSLX) Stock Analysis

 Material Events(8-K, last 90d)

-- 2026-02-23Item 5.02LOWChairman Joshua Easterly will not seek re-election to the Board at the 2026 Annual Meeting (May 21, 2026).
-He is retiring from Sixth Street Partners as of June 30, 2026.
-Board intends to appoint a successor Chairman around the Annual Meeting date.
+- 2026-02-23Item 5.02MEDIUMJoshua Easterly, Chairman of the Board and Co-CIO of Adviser, announced he will not seek re-election at 2026 Annual Meeting (May 21, 2026) and will retire from Sixth Street Partners June 30, 2026.
+Board intends to appoint a successor Chairman on or about the Annual Meeting.
 No disagreement cited.SEC filing →

 Model-generated analysis — not investment advice.
 Not a registered investment advisor.
 Past performance does not guarantee future results.
 Full disclaimer